-Three major functional components comprise the air cleaner:
+Two major functional components comprise the air cleaner:

 - 1. Ionizing-collecting cells to ionize and collect airborne particulate matter. - 2.
-Power supply(s) to supply high voltage direct current to the ionizing-collecting cells. - 3.
-Control operated washer to automatically wash away the collected contaminate.
+Power supply(s) to supply high voltage direct current to the ionizing-collecting cells.

 Normally, systems are designed for collection efficiencies in the range of 90 percent or more.
 Collecting a contaminant at these efficiencies, especially when there are high concentrations can result in large accumulations in a relatively short period.
 Therefore, maintenance must encompass two areas; the operation of the equipment for efficient collection and the systematic removal of the collected contaminant.